hsteininger/DoMaLiMa/README.md

 Put in `/etc/network/interfaces`, or wherever your distribution holds Interface-Config-Files

-Change Settings according to your needs
+Change settings according to your needs

 ```bash
 auto eth0:1